CTEC3905-2022/lab-materials/lab-07.md

 - What happens when we search again?
 - What if there are hundreds of results?
-- Hold one, is the order consistent?
+- Hold on, is the order consistent?
 - What if the request takes ages?
 - What about handling larger screens?